-Though measures are being taken to reduce emissions, such as incentivizing the participation of Utah-based refineries to reduce emissions and the closure of a trash incinerator, there is an enormous list of measures that need to be taken as the state works towards better air quality.
+Measures are being taken to reduce Utah emissions, such as the closure of a trash incinerator.
+However, there is an enormous list of measures that need to be taken as the state works towards better air quality.

 What Can You Do About It?